FEC Commissioner Rips Facebook Over Political Ad Policy: 'This Will Not Do'

 "How many people understand the way microtargeting works, let alone Facebook's Custom Audience feature, which allows advertisers to target on an even more precise level?" she asks.

-Jankowicz says Facebook should offer the controls in an easy-to-use design, and do more to educate its more than 2 billion users about what the changes mean.
-And she believes people who are on Facebook should also regularly review how their profiles handle politics.
+Jankowicz says Facebook should offer the controls in an easy-to-use design and do more to educate its more than 2 billion users about what the changes mean.
+And she believes people who are on Facebook should regularly review how their profiles handle politics.

 "Like democratic discourse, this should be a feature that users are constantly interacting with and adjusting based on their own inclinations and personal experiences on the site," she says.
 "Based on Facebook's track record with features like these, I'm not sure that's going to happen."